Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Introduction

 \section{Introduction}

 Let $\Delta$ be a two dimensional lattice polytope in $M_X=\mathbb{Z}^2$.
 This datum determines a proper toric surface $X$ equipped with an ample curve class $\beta$.
 We consider $X$ as a logarithmic scheme equipped with divisorial logarithmic structure from its toric boundary.
-In Section \ref{sec:one} we construct a toric stack equipped with a birational toric map to the linear system of curves of class $\beta$ on $X$.
-We denote this toric stack $\M$ and call it the \textit{logarithmic linear system}.
-The logarithmic linear system parametrises curves on expansions of $X$.
-The moduli stack $\M$ is closely related to two constructions: \begin{enumerate}[(1)] \item The secondary polytope associated to $\Delta$.
-This was introduced by Gelfand, Kapranov and Zelevinsky \cite{GKZ}. \item Logarithmic Donaldson--Thomas spaces introduced by Maulik and Ranganathan in \cite{MR20}. \end{enumerate} The spaces in \cite{MR20} is only well--defined up to a class of (virtual) birational modifications.
+In Section \ref{sec:one} we construct the \textit{logarithmic linear system} which is a toric stack $\M(X,\beta)$.
+There is a natural birational toric morphism to the linear system $|\beta|$, The logarithmic linear system is a moduli space of curves on \textit{expansions} of $X$ and is closely related to two constructions: \begin{enumerate}[(1)] \item The secondary fan associated to $\Delta$.
+This is the normal fan to the secondary polytope introduced by Gelfand, Kapranov and Zelevinsky \cite{GKZ}. \item Logarithmic Donaldson--Thomas spaces introduced by Maulik and Ranganathan in \cite{MR20}. \end{enumerate} The spaces in \cite{MR20} are only well--defined up to a class of (virtual) birational modifications.
 Our spaces are canonical and, as we explain below, are a terminal object in the system of birational models discussed in \cite[Section 3]{MR20}.